Mobile County Revenue Commission

 BLIND EXEMPTION-PARTIAL EXEMPTION

 Homeowners must sign an assessment and furnish proof of eligibility before exemption is granted.
-Depending on the date of the application, your exemption may take effect during the next tax billing cycle.
+Assessments are completed a year ahead, so the exemption will be applied to the following tax year.

-Exemptions based on Age and Income (Act 48 & 91) & Disability must be reclaimed on a yearly basis.
+Exemptions based on Age and Income (H2, H3) & Disability (H3), or Blindness (H2), must be reclaimed on a yearly basis.
 Each October property owners that have qualified for these exemptions will receive a reclaim form in lieu of a Courtesy Tax Notice.
-This renewal form must be signed by the claimant, witnessed by two (2) different witnesses, and returned to our Office NO LATER THAN DECEMBER 31 of the same year.
-If you are required to submit proof of income, your most current Federal Income Tax Form must accompany your reclaim form.
+This renewal form must be signed by the claimant, signed by two at least one witness, and returned to our Office NO LATER THAN DECEMBER 31 of the same year.
+If you are required to submit proof of income, your most current Federal/and or State Income Tax Returns must accompany your reclaim form.

 Property Tax Exemptions are NOT TRANSFERABLE

-All exemptions are based on the ownership of property, therefore, the exemption is granted to the owner of the property NOT the property itself.
+All exemptions are based on the ownership of property.
+The exemption is granted to the owner of the property NOT the property itself.
 The property must be owner occupied.
-When there is a change in status (owner sells property, transfers property, lives elsewhere, is in an assisted care facility, lives with family, or is deceased) the property tax exemption will be cancelled.
+When there is a change in status (owner sells property, transfers property, lives elsewhere, is in an assisted care facility, lives with family, or is deceased) the property tax exemption will be canceled.

 Are exemptions available for deaf or insane persons?

-If you are totally deaf or legally insane, you may be able to apply for the Deaf and Insane Exemption under Alabama Law.
-This exemption is used in conjunction with other homestead exemptions allowing $300.00 per effected persons to be subtracted from the total assessed value of property.
+If you are deaf, hard of hearing, or legally insane, you may be able to apply for the Deaf and Insane Exemption under Alabama Law (§ 40-9-1).
+This exemption is used in conjunction with other homestead exemptions allowing a $3,000 assessed value reduction.

 How do I apply for this exemption if legally deaf or insane